In Depth: Fireworks

 Boris TV, Episode 173 – A Fireworks Spectacular

 Here’s another tutorial from Boris FX.
 This time, Paul Ezzy teaches you how to quickly create a fireworks display in Adobe After Effects to add to your hometown skyline.
 Simply swap out the image after you download the complimentary project files – template and presets included!
 You’ll create 4 different displays with BCC Particle Emitter 3D − from basic to explosive − that rival the Boston Pops Fireworks Spectacular.
 Plus, learn how BCC Cartooner and BCC Pencil Sketch give you the freedom of using custom shapes.

-The Fourth of July is next week and we're celebrating by giving you 10+ new fireworks presets to spread some digital cheer.
-The fireworks, based on Continuum's popular Particle Emitter 3D, are available to all users on the most current version of Continuum (11.0.3).
+The Fourth of July is next week and we’re celebrating by giving you 10+ new fireworks presets to spread some digital cheer.
+The fireworks, based on Continuum’s popular Particle Emitter 3D, are available to all users of Continuum 11.0.3.

 If there aren’t any fireworks displays near you, make your own!
 Shoot footage of your hometown, add your new fireworks presets and some sound effects, and then make your epic display dance to your favorite song using Continuum’s built-in Beat Reactor.

 Paul Ezzy also has 8 fireworks presets for older versions of BCC.
 Just drag & drop over your favorite footage.

 Download Fireworks Presets – Compatible with BCC 9 (and BCC 8) in Adobe, Avid, and Vegas Pro.

 Effect Controls Panel

 Phenomena FireWorks simulate a large-scale fireworks display with a three-stage particle emitter system that includes: Launch, Explosion, and Sparkler.